Trump has been indicted again: All the lawsuits and investigations he faces

 Classified documents inquiry

-Mr Trump is facing a 37-count indictment stemming from an investigation by the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents which federal officials found while executing a search warrant at his Mar-a-Lago estate in August.
+Mr Trump is facing a 37-count indictment stemming from an investigation by the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents.

 The search was prompted after months of attempts by the National Archive to retrieve documents that Mr Trump took with him after leaving office in 2021.